Apply to the MFA in Illustration & Visual Culture Program

 Names, titles, and email addresses for three (3) professors, instructors, or professionals with whom you have recently worked or studied.
 Obtain their consent to provide a letter of recommendation for you.
 They will receive a request from the school once you have applied.

-Applicants whose native language is not English must provide English language proficiency test scores from TOEFL IBT, IELTS, or Duolingo.
+Applicants whose native language is not English must provide English language proficiency test scores from TOEFL IBT, IELTS, or GATEWAY English Test from English3.
 See details under “International Applicants” below.

 Non-refundable $40 application fee, paid online by credit card.